smshuai/CNest-nf/README.md

+# A Nextflow pipeline for copy number estimation and analysis using CNest

-# Run with LSF/SLURM and Singularity
+## Run with LSF/SLURM and Singularity
 Test with singularity version `3.5.0` and `3.7.0-1.el7`.

 ```bash